A Year in the Life of a Student

 Throughout the time that a student spends at the University of Guelph, they will experience many ups and downs, particularly in their first year.
 These ups and downs are completely normal and the University of Guelph has a plethora of resources to help students cope with their adjustment to university life.

 Again, please keep in mind that each person’s experience is unique.
 Your family member may encounter some, none, or all of the following in their first year.
-Regardless, if your student identifies that they need assistance and are uncertain where they can go for help the Centre for New Students and the Wellness Education Centre are valuable sources of information/referrals to various supports on campus that specialize in offering emotional, academic, and social supports.
+Regardless, if your student identifies that they need assistance and are uncertain where they can go for help the Student Transition Office is a great starting place for information about various supports on campus that specialize in offering emotional, academic, and social supports.

-Orientation Week (O-Week) is generally a whirlwind of jam-packed days full of meeting people, learning to find their way around the campus and the city, , adjusting to living on their own, and adjusting to an entirely new culture if they are an international students.
+Orientation Week (O-Week) is generally a whirlwind of jam-packed days full of meeting people, learning to find their way around the campus and the city, adjusting to living on their own, and adjusting to an entirely new culture.
 Many students have different O-Week experiences.
-The range can cover any of the following:
+Some of their experiences may include: